frePPLe/frepple/doc/developer-guide/user-interface/creating-an-extension-app.rst

      but specific to frePPLe.

 #. | **Add demo data**:
-   | In a subfolder **fixtures** you can define demo datasets that can
+   | In the subfolder **fixtures** you can define demo datasets that can
-     be loaded with the command "frepplectl loaddata" or interactively in the execution screen.
+     be loaded with the command "frepplectl loaddata" or `interactively in the execution screen <user-guide/command-reference.html#loaddata>`_.

-   | Fixtures are dat
+   | Fixtures are text files in JSON format.

    .. code-block:: JSON

       [